 Well, the average person is probably eating a lot more than necessary.
-To find out how much you need, multiply your body weight by 0.4.
-The number you get is the amount of protein you need in grams.
+To find out how much you need, multiply your body weight by 0.8.
+The number you get is the amount you need in grams.
 Athletes and women who are pregnant or nursing will need a little more than that.
-I kept track of my protein intake for a little while because of the culture’s obsession with it, and I found that I get about twenty grams more than what I need a day.
+I kept track of my intake for a little while because of the culture’s obsession with it, and I found that I get about twenty grams more than what I need a day.

 I would love to think that this is the last time I have to answer the question “Where do you get your protein?” but sadly, I’m sure it’s not.